-As I’ve witnessed toxic work environments — either intimately or afar, through friends and an extended network of largely women of color in STEM —in the past ~10 years in planetary science, I’ve started to wonder about the parallels between toxic research groups and dysfunctional families.
+As I’ve witnessed toxic work environments — either intimately or from afar, through friends and an extended network of largely women of color in STEM — in the past ~10 years in planetary science, I’ve started to wonder about the parallels between toxic research groups and dysfunctional families.
 What happens when we apply Wegscheider-Cruse’s roles to the research group?
 How do these roles importantly intersect with things like race, gender, overseas/citizenship status, sexuality, disability/neurodiversity, and more?

 Some, none, or combinations of these roles can appear in dysfunctional families, so this isn’t meant to be exhaustive or exact.

 Despite the name, the Enabler isn’t necessarily a villain, and the role is not as clear-cut as being purely heroic or purely villainous.
 In a dysfunctional family, the Enabler is typically the spouse or eldest child of the abuser, taking care of the family in the absence of the abuser but also sticking by their side out of safety (or loyalty).
 This relationship itself can replicate abuse because the Enabler may defend the abuser or allow them to continue to abuse — it’s a complex relationship and role.